dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 * [SSDT-XHC2.dsl](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/tree/master/extra-files/SSDT-XHC2.dsl)

 What you'll want to do is find a controller you want to rename, find its full ACPI path and replace the one in the sample SSDT.
-In our sample, we're be renaming `PCI0.GP13.XHC0` to `XHC2` so change accordingly
+In our sample, we're be renaming `PCI0.GP13.XHC0` to `XHC2` so change accordingly.
+You many need to include the ports from the DSDT into the SSDT

 > But how do I map a non-standard controller that shows up as PXSX?